- 29 Nov 2022

 - All of these options will lead to the layout picker menu discussed in the section above.

 Choosing a layout

-The Record review layout was designed to allow you to quickly switch between records with ease.
+- Record review - The Record review layout was designed to allow you to quickly switch between records with ease.
 Record review is useful for triaging or reviewing many records at once.
-If you’d like to see this layout in action, check out this guide on building a content approval workflow.

-The Dashboard layout is ideal for giving stakeholders and executives a high-level overview of key information to keep them in the loop.
+- Dashboard - The Dashboard layout is ideal for giving stakeholders and executives a high-level overview of key information to keep them in the loop.
 With this layout, you can let your collaborators filter data themselves, surface important numbers, and highlight metrics with charts and graphs.
-Click here to read how to create a product roadmap using the Dashboard Layout.

 Connecting a layout to a table

 Once you’ve selected the layout that is the best fit for what you are building, you will need to connect your layout to one of your base’s tables.
 Note that if you selected the Blank layout, you will skip this step because you’ll be adding your own elements.

 Using the dropdown menu, you can select a table from your base to link to the layout you’ve chosen:

 Interface Designer also allows you to copy over filtering conditions or sort rules straight from one of your views into your layout.
 Clicking the “Copy from View” button and choosing a view from your base will allow you to carry view configurations straight into your interface: